alvinuday/TIC-TAC-TOE-IOS-APP/README (my first app ever).md

-Special Thanks to Ayush Suman for helping me out with this project.
+Special Thanks to Ayush Suman Bhaiya ;) for helping me out with this project.
 His github handle https://github.com/Ayush-Suman